Skip to main content

 Why are certain bacteria 'good'?

-In PREDICT, we discovered positive health associations for 15 ‘good bugs’.
+In PREDICT, we initially discovered positive health associations for 15 ‘good bacteria'.
+We have since expanded this list to 50 ‘good bacteria'.

 These bacteria are associated with strong metabolism, lower blood pressure, and better blood sugar control.
 People with these bacteria tend to have fewer signs of dietary inflammation, lower levels of triglycerides and bad cholesterol, and less abdominal fat mass.
 These bacteria are also associated with better fat sources which are high in polyunsaturated fatty acids such as omega-6.